🔍 공개 퀴즈 검색

 3. Atoms with different electrons

-4. Atoms of the same element with different neutrons ✓
+4. Atoms with different protons

 Carbon-12 and Carbon-14 are isotopes.
 They have the same number of: